LINC-BIT/FedKNOW/README.md

     - `shard_per_user`: the number of classes in each client

-    - `frac`：the percentage of clients participating in training in each epoch
+    - `frac`: the percentage of clients participating in training in each epoch

-    - `local_bs`：the batch size in each client
+    - `local_bs`: the batch size in each client

     - `lr`: the learning rate